JuliaKukulies/wrf_microphysics/README.md

 # wrf_microphysics
-Contains changes in WRF Registry and microphysics source code to output process rates
+Contains changes in WRF Registry and Thompson microphysics source code to output process rates related to condensation and deposition